-(Parenthetically, I would like to bring up at this point a newspaper item^{15a} just a few days ago that former Chief Justice Makalintal (who is here with us) had urged the continuation of martial law.
+Parenthetically, I would like to bring up at this point a newspaper item just a few days ago that former Chief Justice Makalintal (who is here with us) had urged the continuation of martial law.
 I was surprised and so I asked him about it and it turns out that there was no such thing.
 What actually happened - and he has asked me to state it here publicly - was that he was asked at the Sangguniang Bayan meeting at our old town of San Juan about this and what he said precisely was that "legally and technically, the lifting of martial law is the President's exclusive prerogative and duty" and that any question thereon submitted at the referendum would be "purely consultative and could not bind the President."
-The item was quite surprising for we were unanimous in the Supreme Court under Chief Justice Makalintal as well as now that the declaration and lifting of martial law is the constitutional prerogative and duty of the President.
-Where the members differed was whether or not the declaration of martial law is subject to judicial review.)
+The item was quite surprising for we were unanimous in the Supreme Court under Chief Justice Makalintal as well as not that the declaration and lifting of martial law is only as long as necessary" to wit, "of course the problem here is, if you say that martial law leads to democracy, how long are you going to maintain martial law?
+I say